Adiabatic Quantum Computing: Stoquastic Adiabatic Quantum Computation

-A sweeping conjecture in condensed matter physics is that in a gapped system the entanglement spreads only over a finite length, which leads to area laws for the entanglement entropy \cite{Eisert:2010ao}.
-More precisely, the area law asserts that for any subset $S$ of particles, the entanglement entropy between $S$ and its complement is bounded by the surface area of $S$ rather than the trivial bound of the volume of $S$.
-E.g., the area law for a 1D system, proven in \cite{Hastings:2007lr}, states that for the ground state, the entanglement of any interval is upper bounded by a constant independent of the size of the interval.
+{The area law asserts that for any subset $S$ of particles, the entanglement entropy between $S$ and its complement is bounded by the surface area of $S$ rather than the trivial bound of the volume of $S$.
+While generic quantum states do not obey an area law \cite{Hayden:2006aa}, and there are 1D systems for which there is exponentially more entanglement than suggested by the area law \cite{Movassagh:2016},} a sweeping conjecture in condensed matter physics is that in a \emph{gapped} system the entanglement spreads only over a finite length, which leads to area laws for the entanglement entropy \cite{Eisert:2010ao}.\footnote{Here ``gapped" means $O(1)$, whereas in AQC ``gapped" usually means $O[1/\text{poly}(n)]$.} E.g., the area law for {gapped} 1D systems, proved in \cite{Hastings:2007lr}, states that for the ground state, the entanglement of any interval is upper bounded by a constant independent of the size of the interval.
 While this leaves open the question of the general dependence of the upper bound on the spectral gap $\Delta$, this means that the ground state of such systems is accurately described by polynomial-size matrix product states (MPSs) \cite{White:1992,White:1992b,Ostlund:1995}.
 In \cite{GottesmanHastings:09} it was shown that for certain 1D system the entanglement entropy in some regions can be as high as $\text{poly}(1/\Delta)$.
 This demonstrates that the entanglement entropy can become large as the gap becomes small.
-Two other important recent results are the existence of a polynomial time algorithm for the ground state of 1D gapped local Hamiltonians with constant ground-state energy \cite{Landau:2015fu}, and the fact that 1D quantum many-body states satisfying exponential decay of correlations always fulfill an area law \cite{Brandao:2013kl}.
+Two other important recent results are the existence of a polynomial time algorithm for the ground state of 1D gapped local Hamiltonians with constant ground-state energy \cite{Landau:2015fu,Huang:2014aa}, and the fact that 1D quantum many-body states satisfying exponential decay of correlations always fulfill an area law \cite{Brandao:2013kl}.

 However, the connection between entanglement entropy and gaps is not nearly as clear in higher dimensional systems, even though entanglement close to quantum phase transitions is a well developed subject \cite{Osborne:02,Osterloh:02,Vidal:03,WuSarandyLidar:04,Amico:2008uq}.